garyfleming/product-engineering/estimates.md

 * Precision
 ...

 ^ For each one, I tried to find a small idea within them that would serve as just enough to cover the topic.
 I then wrote that part.
 By doing this I had an MVP; end-to-end.
 I knew that, even if I ran short, I'd turn up and say something valuable.
-Also much easier to add to this skeleton
+Also much easier to add to this skeleton.
+A form of prioritisation.
+Unlocks value.

 ---

-# Slicing: Writing This Talk
+# Example: Writing This Talk

 * How Estimates Are Used
   * How They Should be used